Hand features of a difficult child, from a palmist’s point of view.

 - A wavy or broken head line.
 The line of the head shows how a person thinks, so a broken line can suggest the mind is not always thinking straight.
 There might be times of indecisiveness.

-- The short and straight, or broken heart line (horizontally under the pinky and ring finger).
+- The short, straight, or broken heart line (horizontally under the pinky and ring finger).
 A fractured heart line shows the emotions are not even.
 There might be bouts of uncertainty or coldness.

 - A full Girdle of Venus line gives more intensity and sensitivity to the character.
 They may be overly emotional.